Donald Trump's absolutely disastrous week

 Trump was buffeted on virtually every front -- the Russia investigation, issues of his personal conduct prior to becoming president, staffing at the White House, crisis response -- over the past week, and, as is often the case, his own public comments made things worse, not better.

-Here's a quick review of the major -- and majorly bad -- news of the past five days for Trump:
++Here's a quick review of the major -- and majorly bad -- news of the past five days for Trump:

 - Rick Gates, a former senior adviser to Trump's 2016 campaign, is nearing a plea deal with special counsel Robert Mueller.
 Gates would be the third member of Trump's campaign to cooperate with the Mueller investigation into Russia's attempted meddling in the 2016 election and possible collusion with the Trump campaign.